Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 10.07.09 UTC
+- WIB: Kamis, 12 Desember 2024 10.43.12 UTC
-- WITA: Kamis, 12 Desember 2024 11.07.09 UTC
+- WITA: Kamis, 12 Desember 2024 11.43.12 UTC
-- WIT: Kamis, 12 Desember 2024 12.07.09 UTC
+- WIT: Kamis, 12 Desember 2024 12.43.12 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational